50 Things Every Local Needs To Do In Delhi That’ll Make You Love The City Even More!

 Picture Credits: art_umbrella24

-The colourful lanes of Lodhi Art District are filled with pretty, vibrant wall murals that are must-see when you’re exploring the city.
+The colourful lanes of Lodhi Art District are filled with pretty, vibrant wall murals that are a must-see when you’re exploring the city.
 The gorgeous murals make for perf backdrop for all your Insta-worthy posts as well, so come over and check out this place yourself, folks!

 Where | Lodhi Art District - 261, Block, 15, Block 15, Lodi Colony